 (And going from 5 clients to 500 requires very little additional effort.)

-We’ve used ProCoach to help nearly 100,000 clients over the past 15 years.
+We’ve used ProCoach to help over 100,000 clients over the past 15 years.
 So I think it’s safe to say that scalability is well-proven.

 You’ll be able to deliver nutrition habits, lessons, and assignments on time and on track, no matter what else you’re doing.